jro31/jethro-codes/_articles/projects/blocks-falling.md

 statusRef.current = status;
 ```

-Good question.
-And it's just taken me half a day looking back over my commit history and my Google search history to figure it out.
+Good question, and it's just taken me half a day looking back over my commit history and my Google search history to figure it out.

 Within the `GameBoard` component, we also have: